 You can upload documents, add notes, monitor supplier performance and lots more important tasks which you can't do easily without the help of a contract management tool.

 You'll be glad you had a contract management system in place when it comes to supplier disputes, senior management requests for information (we want it yesterday!) or the time for the dreaded audits - give the auditors (restricted) access to your central store and let them take what they need.
 In the event of disaster, having an off-site central store of your data makes your team's data disaster proof.

 2. Become a cash generative team

-An organised database may help bring to light areas for smarter spend down the road.
+An organized database may help bring to light areas for smarter spend down the road.
 For example, would having multiple agreements within a single supplier offer better terms considering the amount of business you give them?
 Or could you consolidate to a single supplier if you had multiple vendors in a single category?

 In addition, you can actively monitor those Key Performance Indicators that involve credits.
-A good tool will allow you to get the supplier to self-monitor their performance and either you will generate cash for your organisation or get an improved service or product - either way it's a win-win
+A good tool will allow you to get the supplier to self-monitor their performance and either you will generate cash for your organization or get an improved service or product - either way it's a win-win

 Both techniques can easily generate more income than the cost of the tool and are therefore a great basis for your business case for investment.

 It's vital for businesses to stay on top of important contract dates.
 Automated alerts make doing so significantly easier.
 Contract management tools let users schedule notifications as needed, so you never miss key dates of a contract's lifespan.
 Here are just a few examples of valuable alerts: